Skip to content

 Watersports & boat hire at Fell Foot

 Fell Foot is the perfect place to try out a new activity on Windermere, England's largest lake.
-With easy access to the water, the park is ideal for paddling, canoeing and boat hire.
+With access to the water, the park is ideal for paddling, canoeing and boat hire.
 See what’s on offer.

 Article